guilhermeturatto/Emulsion-Bench/README.md

 <!-- ![Emulsion-Bench-Signals](https://imgur.com/ulCbK7X.png) -->

-- The hardware scheme used in conjunction with the microcontroller is presented below.
+* The schematic of the hardware used in conjunction with the microcontroller is presented below.

 <p align="center">
 <img src="https://imgur.com/6xvSWnQ.png" alt="drawing" width="1000"/>